-Table 3b: Relationship between Creative Thinking and Mathematics Performance
+Table 3b: Relationship between Creative Thinking and Academic Performance in Mathematics

 Variables Creative Thinking Mathematics Performance

-Creative Pearson 4 .401 []
+Creative Pearson 4 404

 Thinking Correlation 1 .401

 Sig.
 (2-tailed) .000

 N 140 140

-Mathematics Pearson .401 [] 4
+Mathematics Pearson .401 4

 Performance Correlation .401 1

 Sig.
 (2-tailed) .000

 N 140 140

-Source: Field Data (2019) Correlation is significant at the 0.05 level p=0.05, p=0.000, 2-talied) implying that students creative thinking could have significant influence on the academic performance.
+Source: Field Data (2019) \\Correlation is significant at the 0.05 level

+The results in Table 3b revealed that there was a statistically significant moderate positive relationship between social curiosity and academic performance of students'.
+This manifested after the Pearson Product Moment correlation coefficient produce a result of (r=.401, n=140 p=0.05, p=0.000, 2-talied) implying that students creative thinking could have significant influence on the academic performance.
 The findings debunked results of a put out by Mishra and Garg [23] which showed a weak but negative correlation between creative thinking and academic performance of the students and as such, a creative person might not necessarily be a high achiever in education.